 CandyCard makes unique personalized Belgian chocolate promotional gifts in her chocolate factory that allow you to present yourself and your company in an impressive and delicious way.
 A thin layer of white or brown colored and sugared cocoa butter is applied to the chocolate tablets and pralines or bonbons using our exclusive printing system.
 The result?
 A tasty and original luxury product on which even photos can be reproduced down to the smallest detail with truly stunning image quality.READ MORE...

 CandyCard developed unique printed personalized Belgian chocolate promotional gifts.
 They allow you to present yourself and your company in an impressive and delicious way.
 Most other printed chocolate products use a transfer medium to apply the printing to the chocolate.
 This transfer medium usually contains allergens such as azo colors, egg, corn, etc. and is less sustainable due to the use of a plastic carrier film.
-At CandyCard, only a thin layer of white or brown colored sugared cocoa butter is applied directly into the molds of the chocolate tablets and pralines or filled chocolates using the exclusive in-mold printing system developed in-house.
+At CandyCard, only a thin layer of decorated white belgian chocolate is applied directly into the molds of the chocolate tablets and pralines or filled chocolates using the exclusive in-mold printing system developed in-house.
 Only natural food pigments and food-safe ingredients are used.
 Afterwards, our delicious Belgian chocolate is poured into the mold.
 This guarantees that you will always receive the freshest personalized chocolate promotional gifts.
 Especially since we have an average delivery time of only 10 working days between your order and delivery.
 The result?
 A tasty, original, healthy, equitable and sustainable luxury product on which even photos with their many shades or gray scales, shadows and gradations can be reproduced down to the smallest details with truly stunning image quality.
 For the professionals; We obtain resolutions of 1200 dpi with a lineature of up to 200 lpi on the chocolate.
 Due to its unique printing technology, you can always recognize all CandyCard chocolate products by their High Definition image quality and by the refined raised rim.FIND IT ON OUR PRODUCTS OR READ MORE....

 We Belgians are rightly proud of our culinary excellence and its worldwide fame.
 Our delicious waffles, our tasty beers and our renowned Belgian chocolate and pralines or filled chocolates are well appreciated by everyone.
 What if you wer to give those chocolates or pralines to your important business partners or valued staff members and you could apply your logo or message in HD image quality on the tasty gift?
 Right!
 With this personalized chocolate promotional gift you would an unforgettable impression not only with Christmas or Easter celebrations.
 These delicious treats are always well received at fairs, meetings, company anniversaries or as a gift for customers and employees.
 Show yourself from your chocolate side and be remmeberde in your customers' sweetest memories.READ WHY....
 OR DISCOVER OUR PRODUCTS